 In 2015, Monroe voters approved a Capital Projects Bond totaling $110,970,000.
-In addition, Monroe School District will receive an anticipated $20.5 million in State Construction Assistance Program funding and $640,000 in Mitigation Impact Fees, which in all will fund roughly $132 million in capital construction and improvements.
+In addition, Monroe School District received an anticipated $20.5 million in State Construction Assistance Program funding and $640,000 in Mitigation Impact Fees, which in all funded roughly $132 million in capital construction and improvements.

 Monroe High School

 Hidden River Middle School ExpansioN

 Facility Improvements & Maintenance Projects